 Reverting To My Childhood

 With the weathering finished, I added on the last bits of the various dangly pieces, gave it all a good coat of Vallejo Mecha Color Matte Varnish, and after removing the canopy masks, called it done.

-I try to temper my pride by always reminding myself that there is always more that could be done.
-That every inch of a model could have been more refined, more precise, and better executed.
+I try to temper my pride by reminding myself that there is always more that could be done.
+Every inch of any model could have been more refined, more precise, and better executed.
 I know without a doubt that every model I build has more than enough flaws.
 None is perfect.
 So to help keep my hubris in check, I rarely allow the luxury of the thought “this one is good” to enter my head.

 But now and again… when the model just seems to come together, the steps all work in conjunction, and I simply have fun through the whole thing, I will step back, set it on the desk, and smile.